 Simplified Issue Life Insurance

-This can be a good option for those who can’t get traditional life insurance coverage but are only at moderate health risk.
+Simplified issue life insurance can be a good option for those who can’t get traditional insurance coverage but are only at moderate health risk.
 You won’t have to take a medical exam to prove eligibility.
 However, you will have to provide some basic information about your health.

 Guaranteed Issue Life Insurance